AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

    b.
 Should non-students be allowed to submit assignments?
 Default
       yes.

+   c.
+There is a "private" mode where only instructors and test
+      students can see the image.
+If you want, we can create your course in this mode.

 6. A list of computational resources per image.
-Default is currently 512MB and 1 processor (oversubscribed).
+Default is currently 512MB and 3 processors (oversubscribed).
 Note that because this is a container, *only* the memory of the actual Python processes are needed, not the rest of the OS.